inoxlang/inox/docs/language-reference/patterns.md

 shape.\
 Besides the pattern [literals](./literals.md), there are other kinds of patterns in Inox such as object patterns `%{a: int}`.\
-Even though patterns are created at runtime, they can act as types:
+Even though patterns are created at run time, they can act as types:

 ```
 pattern small_int = int(0..10)

-# small_int is created at runtime but it can be used in type annotations:
+# small_int is created at run time but it can be used in type annotations:
 var n small_int = 0
 ```